katkan746/HoneyPot/Cowrie/README.md

 *Attacks recorded by each sensor over the five-day window, taken from the T-Pot dashboard totals.
 Cowrie, shown in blue, handles SSH and Telnet and is the source for every finding in this report.*

 ---

-## Observation window

-**13–17 August 2026.
-Five days, one sensor.** This is a snapshot rather than a long-term study.
-Collection on 17 August ended at midday, so that day is incomplete.

-**Coverage note — why the payload set grew.** The findings on attacker fingerprints and volumes below were written up on 16 August.
-Two further payloads landed on 17 August and were added afterwards: the XorDDoS sample and the unattributed dropper in [Finding 6](#finding-6--a-second-payload-family-and-one-that-cannot-be-named).
-The fingerprint, volume and session figures in Findings 1–5 have **not** been recomputed against the extra day and should be read as of 16 August.
-Payload counts and the indicator files are current through 17 August.

-The sensor holds about five days of data, because both Elasticsearch retention and log rotation are set to roughly that limit.
-Data from before 12 August no longer exists on the machine.
-Copying data to separate storage only began on 17 August, so everything before that date is what happened to survive, rather than a sample chosen deliberately.

----